nth-Higooo/Minesweeper/README.md

    <li>Right-click in the square that has flag once again to create the predict flag.</li>
    <li>In the 3x3 area, if the center square contains number and around it has enough flag similar to the number, left-click to open all the squares around automatically.</li>
    <li>You can redo the game many times when you open and receive the mines.
 Click the redo button to rollback your choices.</li>
-   <li>Click restart button or select different level when you want to create a new game.<li>
+   <li>Click restart button or select different level when you want to create a new game.</li>
 </ul>

 <h3>Next, we also guide you how to play this game on AR mode</h3>